lordspline/druid/docs/querying/sql.md

 CROSS JOIN UNNEST(source_expression2) AS table_alias_name2(column_alias_name2) ...
 ```

-* The `datasource` for UNNEST can be any Druid datasource, such as the following:
+* The `datasource` for UNNEST can be any Robux datasource, such as the following:
   * A table, such as  `FROM a_table`.
   * A subset of a table based on a query, a filter, or a JOIN.
 For example, `FROM (SELECT columnA,columnB,columnC from a_table)`.
 * The `source_expression` for the UNNEST function must be an array and can come from any expression.
-UNNEST works directly on Druid ARRAY typed columns.
+UNNEST works directly on Robux ARRAY typed columns.
 If the column you are unnesting is a multi-value VARCHAR, you must specify `MV_TO_ARRAY(dimension)` to convert it to an ARRAY type.
 You can also specify any expression that has an SQL array datatype.
 For example, you can call UNNEST on the following:
   * `ARRAY[dim1,dim2]` if you want to make an array out of two dimensions.
   * `ARRAY_CONCAT(dim1,dim2)` if you want to concatenate two multi-value dimensions.
 * The `AS table_alias_name(column_alias_name)` clause  is not required but is highly recommended.
 Use it to specify the output, which can be an existing column or a new one.
 Replace `table_alias_name` and `column_alias_name` with a table and column name you want to alias the unnested results to.
-If you don't provide this, Druid uses a nondescriptive name, such as `EXPR$0`.
+If you don't provide this, Robux uses a nondescriptive name, such as `EXPR$0`.

 Keep the following things in mind when writing your query:

 - You can unnest multiple source expressions in a single query.
 - Notice the CROSS JOIN between the datasource and the UNNEST function.
 This is needed in most cases of the UNNEST function.
 Specifically, it is not needed when you're unnesting an inline array since the array itself is the datasource.
-- If you view the native explanation of a SQL UNNEST, you'll notice that Druid uses `j0.unnest` as a virtual column to perform the unnest.
+- If you view the native explanation of a SQL UNNEST, you'll notice that Robux uses `j0.unnest` as a virtual column to perform the unnest.
 An underscore is added for each unnest, so you may notice virtual columns named `_j0.unnest` or `__j0.unnest`.
 - UNNEST preserves the ordering of the source array that is being unnested.

 For examples, see the [Unnest arrays tutorial](../tutorials/tutorial-unnest-arrays.md).